 Faith and the Common Good Scholarship

-Saint John's School of Theology•Seminary, through the generosity of Frank and Julia Ladner, has established a scholarship fund to encourage students to engage in public service informed by a life of faith and a serious theological understanding of the Catholic tradition and its concern for the common good, stamped with Saint John's vision of the Church.
-The goal of the assistance is to prepare students and send them into the world to work for the common good of all God's people, whatever their faith or nation, to build bridges rather than walls, and to be agents of hope and community rather than fear and division.
+Through the generosity of Frank and Julia Ladner, Saint John's School of Theology·Seminary, has established a scholarship fund to encourage students to engage in public service informed by a life of faith and a serious theological understanding of the Catholic tradition and its concern for the common good.
+The goal of the assistance is to prepare students to work for the common good of all God's people, whatever their faith or nation, to build bridges rather than walls, and to be agents of hope and community-building.

 The scholarship highlights and continues Saint John's long tradition of preparing students for public service in a variety of venues by attracting new generations of students with a vocation to public service as their way of living out their faith in the world.
 Their program of study can be in any of the masters degree programs of the School of Theology•Seminary, but should prepare them for a vocation of public service by developing a broad understanding of theology and the history of the church while focusing on Catholic social teaching and its concern for the common good in society.

 Application: Provide the following information in two to four pages.

 - Title the document: Application for Faith and Common Good Scholarship.